ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

     is `LogicalTrue`.
   * If the nodelist is empty, the conversion result is `LogicalFalse`.

-The type correctness of function expressions can now be defined in terms of this type system.
+The well-typedness of function expressions can now be defined in terms of this type system.

-### Type Correctness of Function Expressions
+### Well-Typedness of Function Expressions

 A function expression is well-typed if all of the following are true: